Let’s start from the very beginning – what is the conversion rate?

 It is a known fact that the average attention span of a modern consumer equals about eight seconds.
 Back in 2000, the number was 12 seconds.
 And Jampp has calculated that the time will continue decreasing by 88% yearly.

-The numbers sound awful because a business needs to keep the visitor interested and focused at all times to eventually convert them into customers.
+The numbers sound awful because a business needs to keep users interested and focused at all times to eventually convert website visitors into customers.
 This means easier navigation and more intuitive design.
 People today will not stick around to check something.
 They do not like something, they are free to leave because there is plenty of other fish in the sea.

 Conversion rate optimization allows understanding what elements of a website or app are great and which ones must be revised and perfected.
 The sooner you optimize the content and navigation, the easier and faster the visitors become the buyers.